Parent Pay Parent Pay Search this website Open Mobile menu

 • Recap the skills of passing, receiving and footwork.

-• Develop and demonstrate footwork techniques on the move in an isolated practice.
+• Demonstrate advanced footwork techniques in an isolated practice.

-• Understand how to defend successfully to intercept the ball.
+• Explain how to defend successfully to intercept the ball.

-• Understand the importance of timing in attacking play, focusing on when to dodge to gain the most success.
+• Demonstrate the importance of timing in attacking play, focusing on when to dodge to gain the most success.

-• Demonstrate an understanding of attacking within different game situations/positions.
+• Demonstrate an understanding of attacking within different game situations and positions.

-• Demonstrate an understanding of defending within different game situations/positions.
+• Demonstrate an understanding of defending within different game situations and positions.

 Football

-• Understand how to perform different types of passing.
+• Demonstrate how to perform different types of passes.

-• Developing control under pressure when in an isolated practice.
+• Demonstrate effective control when under pressure in an isolated practice.

-• Developing dribbling using both feet, and show the use of a shield.
+• Dribbling using both feet, and show the use of a shield.

-• Developing shooting using the correct technique from mid distance shot with a stationary ball.
+• Demonstrate the correct technique for shooting from mid distance from a stationary ball.

-• Understand the use of different formations using informed decision making.
+• Explain the use of different formations using informed decision making.

 Badminton

-• Demonstrate an understanding of the rules and the ready position.
+• Demonstrate a thorough understanding of the rules of a singles game.

 • Show a range of serves including forehand and backhand, long, and short.

-• Develop the skills to play an overhead clear shot.
+• Develop the skills to play an overhead clear shot and explain when and why it would be used.

 • Understand how to play a winning shot through placement and pace.